BradleyBoutcher/liltown/README.md

 # Lil' Town
 An Animal Crossing inspired town management game, created entirely in Pico-8!

+## Features
+- A Day / Night Cycle that includes different music and things to do!
+- Different seasons allow different opportunities!
+- Collect resources and build houses!
+New citizens will move in and help out!
+- Keep your town clean and tidy by pulling weeds and throwing away trash

+## Running the game
+Executible for Mac, PC, and Linux can be found inside the liltown.bin folder

 ## Contributing

 To add to this game, please first contact me to become a contributor.
 Any help is most welcome!